pelithne/k8s-short/workshop.md

 # 1. Kubernetes Workshop

-This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kubernetes, including how to design CI/CD pipelines.
+This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kubernetes in Azure.

 You will go through the following steps to complete the workshop:

 * Use Azure Portal and Azure Cloud Shell
 * Setup Azure Container Registry to build and store docker images
 * Create Kubernetes Cluster using AKS (Azure Kubernetes Service)
-* Deploy application to Kubernetes
-* Use Helm to create templated Kubernetes applications
-* and more...
+* Deploy and expose applications
+* Storage mounting options in AKS ​
+* Secret Management in AKS

 # 2. Prerequisites

 ## 2.1 Subscription
 You need a valid Azure subscription.
-If you do not have one, you can sign up for a free trial account here: <https://azure.microsoft.com/en-us/free/>

 To use a specific subscription, use the ````account```` command like this (with your subscription id):
 ````
 az account set --subscription <subscription-id>
 ````
-If don't h ave a shell set up to run this command, there will be instructions further down to do that.

 ## 2.2.
 Azure Portal